Man wanted for attempted murder seen at Sena function with Eknath Shinde

-The builder from Titwala, who is known for wearing nearly 2 kg of gold around his neck and has been ‘absconding’ since May, attended the function in the office of the PWD minister on Wednesday; he walked out a free man despite Shinde’s bodyguards, many of whom are cops, being present
+The builder from Titwala, who has been 'absconding' since May, attended function in PWD minister's office on Wednesday; walked out despite presence of Shinde's bodyguards, many of whom are cops

 An infamous builder from Titwala, who was charged under the MCOCA and has been ‘absconding’ since the alleged attempted murder of a rival builder on May 22, was seen attending a Shiv Sena function in the presence of — and in the office of — Public Works Department Minister Eknath Shinde in Thane on Wednesday.

 Santosh Balu Gondhale, aka Bhai, who is well known for photos of him wearing gold rings on all of his fingers and nearly 2 kg of gold around his neck, attended the function and walked out a free man despite Shinde’s bodyguards, some of whom are police officials, being present.

 Santosh Balu Gondhale (below) and Eknath Shinde were standing within a few feet of each other at the function on Wednesday

 On May 22 , six people had fired at building material supplier Sunil Gangaram Dhumal a resident of Murbad road in Titwala.
 Dhumal escaped death and suffered minor injuries, after which the cops had managed to arrest Anup Gondhale, Pandurang Samte, Ganesh Mhaskal, Mahesh Pal and Jaykumar Bhoir, while the main accused, Santosh Gondhale, was wanted.
 Besides registering a case under Section 307 (Attempt to murder) of the IPC, all of them were also booked by the Titwala police under MCOCA as they had a criminal past and had committed the crime for pecuniary gains — to finish off their competitor.